JuliaIDE/Jewel.jl/README.md

 * Finding relevant documentation or method definitions at the cursor
 * Detecting the module a file belongs to
 * Evaluation of code blocks with correct file, line and module data

+If you want any info on using this package as support for another IDE feel free to drop me a line.